uber/cadence/README.md

 ### Start the cadence-server

-To try out locally, we highly recommend that you use [Cadence service docker](docker/README.md) to run the service.
+To run Cadence services locally, we highly recommend that you use [Cadence service docker](docker/README.md) to run the service.
-Or follow the [instructions](./CONTRIBUTING.md) to build and run it.
+You can also follow the [instructions](./CONTRIBUTING.md) to build and run it.

 Please visit our [documentation](https://cadenceworkflow.io/docs/operation-guide/) site for production/cluster setup.